axelfast/mongo/docs/building.md

   * See the section "Python Prerequisites" below.
 * About 13 GB of free disk space for the core binaries (`mongerd`, `mongers`, and `monger`) and about 600 GB for the all target.

-MongoDB supports the following architectures: arm64, ppc64le, s390x, and x86-64.
+MongerDB supports the following architectures: arm64, ppc64le, s390x, and x86-64.
 More detailed platform instructions can be found below.

-MongoDB Tools
+MongerDB Tools
 --------------

-The MongoDB command line tools (mongerdump, mongerrestore, mongerimport, mongerexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.
+The MongerDB command line tools (mongerdump, mongerrestore, mongerimport, mongerexport, etc) have been rewritten in [Go](http://golang.org/) and are no longer included in this repository.

 The source for the tools is now available at [mongerdb/monger-tools](https://github.com/mongerdb/monger-tools).